rhysd/vim.wasm/README.md

 An editor core implemented in C calculates rendering events and sends it to JavaScript layer thanks to emscripten's C to JS API.
-JavaScript runtime receives rendering events and draws them to `<canvas/>` element in the web page.
+JavaScript runtime receives rendering events and stores them into a queue.
+On animation frames, it draws them to `<canvas/>` element in the web page.

 Finally you can see the rendered results in the page.